goharbor/harbor/docs/1.10/install-config/_index.md

 ## Harbor Components

-The table below lists the components that are deployed when you deploy Harbor.
+The table below lists the some of the key components that are deployed when you deploy Harbor.

 |Component|Version|
 |---|---|